Asheq/close-buffers.vim/README.md

+NOTE: I'm no longer maintaining this repo.
+Please feel free to fork!

 # close-buffers.vim

 This plug-in allows you to quickly `bdelete` several buffers at once.
 It is useful if you want to